Learn how to teach coding in the Finnish way!

 Earn a badge

 After the course, you will receive a badge certified by Code School Finland.
-This badge entails that you understand the premises of Finnish pedagogy concerning programming education, and know how to utilise this knowledge in practice.
-To earn the badge, the participant needs to complete all the course tasks and tests successfully.
+This badge entails that you understand the premises of 21st century pedagogy concerning programming education, and know how to utilize this knowledge in practice.
+To earn the badge, you will need to complete all the course tasks and tests successfully.

 Build your own teaching portfolio